lucayepa/wot/doc/README.md

 This section assumes that there are different communities using different consensus methods on how to use the web of trust.
 For the moment it can be skipped unless you want to help with the porting to different identity algorithms.

 * What if I have node objects from different communities, that use different algorithms for identity keys?
-  * Every node object contains a field named _implementation_.
+  * Every node object contains a field named _version_.
 It contains a reference to the implementation of that node object.
 * What if I am in different communities, having different implementations?
   * If this case you need to maintain a node for every implementation.
 Since nodes are identified by identity keys, different identity keys are different nodes.